Posted by Ellie Hearn in Muscle Building

 Here’s what I’m usually eating right now on a training day…

-Some days I’ll opt for apple slices sprinkled with cinnamon over rice and some days rice cakes and jam are my choice of carbs, I change it up as I feel.
+Some days I’ll opt for apple slices sprinkled with cinnamon over rice and some days rice cakes and jam are my choices of carbs, I change it up as I feel.

 Now to supplements!
 As I work here at Bulk Nutrients I am very familiar with supps.
 Here’s what I am using during this prep (and every other day too!).